Mosquito Control Services

 West Nile Virus

 West Nile virus is a commonly transmitted disease that mosquitoes carry, however 70-80% of people who become infected with West Nile virus have no symptoms at all.
 However, 1 in 5 people will become symptomatic and the symptoms are severe.
 These include headache, rash, body aches, joint pain, vomiting and diarrhea.
 Symptoms go away within a week but the resulting fatigue and exhaustion can last for week or months even.
 In a small percentage of those symptomatic with West Nile virus, severe neurologic symptoms can present.
 Those with weakened immune systems can develop encephalitis (swelling of the brain) or meningitis.
-Some of these neurological effects can be permanent, making this disease very dangerous.
-It kills roughly 100 people each year.
+Some of these neurological effects can be permanent and kills roughly 100 people a year, making this disease very dangerous.

 The Most Annoying Bite Ever